agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 If I have a table to scroll on the left what is my problem? people can move on in a hyperlinked way.
 If they cant then I am afraid the article moves

+For now I assume that is possible.
+LEt me focus on important things and then create placeholders for things like tables that need to be there so I can batch them.

 ## Appendix